wp-plugins/bepro-listings-real-estate/readme.txt

 = WHAT YOU GET =

-You get all of the great features packaged with BePro Listings.
+With this basic free addon, You get all of the great features packaged with BePro Listings.
 In addition, this specific addon, allows you to also manage Real Estate specific information:

 	1.Show # of rooms, # of bathrooms, # of parking spots and more
 	2.Show Status (sold, Sublet, for rent, for sale) 3.Easily edit this information from the admin
 	4.CSV Upload

 This effectively makes the listings experience focused on Real Estate information.
-Remember, since BePro Listings already features, cost, categories, featured listings and other data points, you have everything needed to professionally present your **property** inventory.
+Remember, since BePro Listings already features, cost, categories, featured listings and other data points, you have everything needed to professionally present your **property inventory**.

 = WHAT YOU DONT GET =